aeberdinelli/schemy/README.md

 ```

 ## Plugins
 Schemy can be easily extended with new functionality.
-For example, we have support for spanish language:
+For example, this adds a feature to reference properties within the schema.

 ```javascript
 // Require the plugin